 Whereas: All other industrialized countries provide comprehensive coverage to all citizens as a fundamental human right, putting U.S. manufacturing employers and workers at a global competitive disadvantage; and

-Whereas: The Affordable Care Act (ACA) has been supported as a preliminary step because it will improve access to healthcare for millions of Americans but, under the ACA, up to 30 million will remain uninsured and profit will continue to drive healthcare policy; and
+Whereas: The Affordable Care Act (ACA) has been supported as a preliminary step because it improves access to healthcare for millions of Americans.
+We recognize that Republican attempts to “repeal and replace” are thinly disguised attempts to deprive 22 million Americans of their healthcare in order to finance tax cuts for the 1%, and undermine public health programs.
+However, even under the ACA, 28 million remain uninsured, and profit continues to drive healthcare policy; and

-Whereas: The ACA will pose significant challenges to our unions’ ability to negotiate decent coverage for their members and families by undermining non-profit union-sponsored health and welfare funds and increasing “race to the bottom” pressures through tiered benefits and the so-called “Cadillac” excise tax; and
+Whereas: The ACA also poses significant challenges to our unions’ ability to negotiate decent coverage for their members and families by undermining non-profit union-sponsored health and welfare funds and increasing “race to the bottom” pressures through tiered benefits and the so-called “Cadillac” excise tax; and

 Whereas: A single-payer, Medicare for All healthcare program would be a powerful alternative to the austerity policies being foisted on America’s workers because economists have determined that the entire federal budget deficit would be eliminated if the U.S. spent per capita on healthcare what any other industrialized nation that treats healthcare as a human right spends; and

-Therefore Be It Resolved: That ______________ joins with our sisters and brothers around the country in the Labor Campaign for Single Payer to advocate, educate and organize for healthcare justice and for a single-payer system that will make healthcare a birthright for everyone in America, through a publicly financed healthcare system that provides comprehensive benefits and a single standard of care in a system where healthcare decisions are made by patients and their caregivers not by corporate and government bureaucrats and where scarce healthcare resources are not squandered by profiteers, marketing and excessive administrative costs; and
+Therefore Be It Resolved: That _______________ joins with our sisters and brothers around the country in the Labor Campaign for Single Payer to advocate, educate and organize for healthcare justice and for a Medicare for All system that will make healthcare a birthright for everyone in America; and

-Therefore Be It Resolved: That ____________ joins the Labor Campaign for Single Payer and encourages all of its affiliated unions to do so and that it will embark on a systematic program to educate its members about the nature of the healthcare crisis, the importance of the single-payer solution, it’s role in relieving the liability for retiree healthcare costs and in reducing the cost of coverage for all workers and their families; and
+Therefore Be It Resolved: That_______________ joins the Labor Campaign for Single Payer and encourages all of its affiliated unions to do so and that it will embark on a systematic program to educate its members about the nature of the healthcare crisis, the importance of the single-payer solution and the benefits of taking healthcare off the bargaining table by making it a right for everyone in America; and

-Be It Finally Resolved: That ____________ supports and urges our federal and state legislators to enact legislation that embodies the principles of a single payer Medicare-for-All system and that we will urge our union and community allies to make such legislation a priority in all state and federal electoral efforts.
+Be It Finally Resolved: That _______________ supports and urges our federal and state legislators to enact legislation that embodies the principles of a single payer Medicare-for-All system; and that we urge our union and community allies to make such legislation a priority in all state and federal electoral efforts.

-Please forward one copy to the national AFL-CIO and one copy to the Labor Campaign for Single-Payer, 2929 South Jefferson St., St. Louis, MO 63118.
+Please forward one copy to the national AFL-CIO and/or your national union and one copy to the Labor Campaign for Single-Payer, 2929 South Jefferson St., St. Louis, MO 63118.